When it comes to pregnancy and food, you might feel like the human design is a cruel joke. We feel bloated and gassy, yet we just want to eat.

 - Swap candy for fruits or sugar-free candy.

 - Swap licorice for spiced candy like cinnamon candy.

 - Swap plain soy for fermented soy, for example, tofu for tempeh.

 - Swap soy products for seitan and other wheat-based products.

 - Swap processed animal products for processed plant products, which have less fat, calories, sodium, and a lower risk of bacterial contamination.

 - Swap alcoholic beverages for alcohol-free versions.

-The important thing to remember is to eat largely whole, fresh foods, and not to eat too much or too little.
+The important thing to remember is to eat primarily whole, fresh foods — and not to eat too much or too little.
 If you want to listen to your cravings, so long as they are for healthy foods, it won’t be a problem.

 If you want to ignore your cravings, it will probably do no harm.

 And if you just want a single slice of cake, have it!
-Just try to keep it at sensible portions.
+Just try to use sensible portions.